bcbwilla/MineMath/README.md

 Numerical Derivatives - "/derivative"
 -------------------------------------
-Differentiate a function at a point
+Differentiate a function at a point.

 Usage:
 /derivative [function] [variable] [point]